Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 Can I use Gusto if I'm a non-US resident with a US LLC?

 Gusto requires a US-based entity and EIN.
-Non-US residents with properly formed US LLCs can use Gusto for payroll, though the founder's personal tax situation as a non-resident may affect certain features like owner salary processing.
+Non-US residents with properly formed US LLCs can use Gusto for payroll, though your personal tax situation as a non-resident may affect features like owner salary processing.

 Is Deel's contractor management really free?

-Deel's contractor management has no monthly base fee and no per-contractor fee.
-Revenue comes from optional services (payment processing fees for certain currencies, equipment management, EOR upgrades).
-The core contractor agreement and payment functionality is free.
+Yes.
+No monthly base fee, no per-contractor fee.
+Deel makes money on optional services like payment processing fees for certain currencies, equipment management, and EOR upgrades.
+The core contractor agreement and payment functionality costs nothing.

 What happens if I misclassify a contractor as an employee?

-Misclassification liability varies by jurisdiction but typically includes back taxes, penalties, unpaid benefits, and potential fines.
-In some jurisdictions, willful misclassification carries criminal penalties.
-EOR services eliminate this risk by establishing a proper employment relationship.
+It varies by jurisdiction, but expect back taxes, penalties, unpaid benefits, and fines.
+Some jurisdictions treat willful misclassification as a criminal offense.
+An EOR eliminates this risk by establishing a proper employment relationship from the start.

 Can I switch from Deel to Remote (or vice versa) for an existing employee?

-Switching EOR providers for an existing employee requires terminating the employment through the current EOR and re-hiring through the new one.
-This creates a gap in employment that may affect the employee's benefits, tenure, and visa status.
-It is not a seamless migration.
+Not cleanly.
+You'd have to terminate the employment through the current EOR and re-hire through the new one.
+That creates a gap that can affect the employee's benefits, tenure, and visa status.

 Does Gusto's EOR work with Remote's infrastructure?

-Gusto's EOR add-on is a white-labeled Remote product.
-Employees are hired through Remote's owned entities and appear in Remote's compliance systems.
-Gusto provides the dashboard integration.
-If you need EOR functionality, going directly to Remote gives the same underlying service.
+Gusto's EOR is a white-labeled Remote product.
+Your employees get hired through Remote's owned entities and show up in Remote's compliance systems.
+Gusto just provides the dashboard.
+If EOR is what you need, go to Remote directly.

 Key Takeaways

-- Deel's free contractor management makes it the default for international contractors — no reason to pay $29/mo (Remote) or $5/payment (Gusto) for the same function
+- Deel's free contractor management is hard to argue with.
+Paying $29/mo (Remote) or $5/payment (Gusto) for the same function doesn't make sense

-- All three charge $599/employee/month for EOR, but Gusto's EOR is actually Remote's product resold — go direct to Remote for the same service
+- All three charge $599/employee/month for EOR, but Gusto's EOR is Remote's product resold.
+Skip the middleman.

-- Remote's 100% owned entity model provides stronger IP protection than Deel's mix of owned and third-party entities
+- Remote's 100% owned entity model gives stronger IP protection than Deel's mix of owned and third-party

-- The most common setup for cross-border solo founders is Gusto (US payroll) + Deel (international contractors) running in parallel
+- Most cross-border solo founders end up running Gusto (US payroll) + Deel (international contractors) in parallel

 Related Reading